openstack/contributor-guide/doc/source/common/governance.rst

 * Contributors get to vote in the Technical Committee election
 * Can publish to `docs.openstack.org <https://docs.openstack.org/>`_ and
   `developer.openstack.org <https://developer.openstack.org/>`_
-* The teams get space at `OpenStack Summits
+* The teams get space at `Open Infrastructure Summits
   <https://www.openstack.org/summit/>`_ and `Project Team Gatherings (PTG)
   <https://www.openstack.org/ptg/>`_
-* Get marketing from the OpenStack Foundation
+* Get marketing from the Open Infrastructure Foundation
 * Can participate in common programs, like `mentoring
   <https://wiki.openstack.org/wiki/Mentors>`_ and `internship
   <https://wiki.openstack.org/wiki/Outreachy>`_ to help with on boarding